 Check out our picks for the best wireless earbuds for Android, the best sounding wireless earbuds, and the best noise cancelling earbuds.

 The Sony WF-C700N Truly Wireless and Samsung Galaxy Buds FE Truly Wireless stand as value-driven options with noise cancelling features.
-The Sony include a greater IPX4 rating against water, a longer continuous battery life, and straightforward controls alongside a virtual surround sound feature.
+The Sony headphones include a greater IPX4 rating against water, a longer continuous battery life, straightforward controls, and a virtual surround sound feature.
 Their default sound is warm, with a good amount of boom and clear lead instruments.
-Included is multi-pairing for up to two devices.
+Multi-pairing for up to two devices is included.
 However, their noise cancelling isn't as strong as the Samsung earbuds' ANC.
-The Samsung also sound good, but with a more rudimentary EQ.
+The Samsung headphones also sound good but with a more rudimentary EQ.
 They include Samsung's proprietary adaptive codec for use with the brand's phones.
-Their built-in stability fins are great for ensuring a secure fit for some people's ear, but aren't enough for everybody.
-They also have a lesser IPX2 rating and a shorter battery life to a single charge, but more charges stored in the case than the Sony.
+Their built-in stability fins are great for ensuring a secure fit for some people's ears but aren't enough for everybody.
+They also have a lesser IPX2 rating and a shorter battery life to a single charge, but more charges stored in the case than the Sony model.

 The Samsung Galaxy Buds2 Truly Wireless have a couple of extra features over the Samsung Galaxy Buds FE Truly Wireless.
 While both buds look somewhat similar, the Buds2 support 360 Audio, which is a head-tracking feature that can make for a more immersive audio experience.
 Both have effective noise cancelling.
 However, the FE model offer better overall performance, as they're more comfortable, thanks to their stability fin design, and have a longer continuous battery life.
 Their microphone also offers a superior performance.

 The Samsung Galaxy Buds FE Truly Wireless are better than the Samsung Galaxy Buds3 Truly Wireless.
-The FE have a better microphone, better ANC, and a more balanced sound that better approximates our Harman-based target curve.
-They're also cheaper than the Buds3.
+The FE have a better microphone and better ANC and are also cheaper than the Buds3.
 On the other hand, the Buds3 have a longer continuous battery life.

 Choosing between the Nothing Ear (a) Truly Wireless and the Samsung Galaxy Buds FE Truly Wireless depends on how much you like to tweak your audio and which mobile device you own.
 The Nothing have nearly the same functionality regardless of your OS and a much more nuanced and comprehensive custom EQ.
 They also let you pair to two devices simultaneously.
 On the other hand, the Samsung have a broadly similar sound profile, but only EQ presets are accessible through the Android-only app, and their better quality codecs are exclusive to Samsung devices.
 That said, their mic, noise isolation, and battery life are a bit better than the Nothing's, but they can only connect to one device at a time.

-The Samsung Galaxy Buds FE Truly Wireless offer a better overall performance than the Samsung Galaxy Buds Pro Truly Wireless.
-The FE model are more comfortable, have a more neutral sound profile, which some users may prefer, and their ANC can block out more ambient noise.
-They also have a longer continuous battery life and support Samsung's Scalable Codec, which allows you to stream audio in higher quality.
+The Samsung Galaxy Buds FE Truly Wireless offer better overall performance than the Samsung Galaxy Buds Pro Truly Wireless.
+The FE model are more comfortable, and their ANC can block out more ambient noise.
+They also have a longer continuous battery life and support Samsung's Scalable Codec, allowing you to stream higher-quality audio.

 The Samsung Galaxy Buds FE Truly Wireless are better than the Beats Studio Buds + True Wireless in most respects.
-Out of the box, the Samsung's sound is more balanced and less harsh, and you can also change their sound using EQ presets in their companion app.
+Out of the box, the Samsung headphones' sound is more balanced and less harsh, and you can also change their sound using EQ presets in their companion app.
 Their microphone does a much better job of rejecting noise around you, so people on the other end of the line will hear you better.
-On the other hand, the Beats have a slightly longer battery life and have a higher water resistance rating so you can take them out in heavy rain.
+On the other hand, the Beats have a slightly longer battery life and a higher water resistance rating, so you can take them out in heavy rain.

 The Samsung Galaxy Buds FE look closer to buds produced by Jabra like the Jabra Elite 10 True Wireless than to the Samsung Galaxy Buds2 Pro True Wireless.
 Instead of a rounded bud shape, they have a flat surface that doubles as their controls.
 They come in a couple of different colors: 'Graphite' and 'White'.